 If your charity is constituted as an unincorporated association or limited company, it would be eligible for compensation if it meets two of the following:

 The Financial Services Compensation Scheme protects the first £85,000 an eligible charity or club has held under a single UK banking licence.
+This level of protection will reduce to £75,000 from 1 January 2016.
 Some banks and building societies share a licence, so it’s best to spread money between institutions to make sure it’s protected.

 Stay in the know with all the latest information, of-the-moment consumer trends, best-in-class products & providers and helpful tools from Moneyfacts.